AhmedRaafat14/Leetcode-problems/30-Day-LeetCoding-Challenge/happy-number/README.md

   Not equal to 1 and didn't saw it before, continue
   > number = 1<sup>2</sup> + 0<sup>2</sup> + 0<sup>2</sup> = 36 + 64 = 1

-  Oooh this is equal to **1** so we are done and number **19** is a **happy** number.
+  Oooh, this is equal to **1** so we are done and number **19** is a **happy** number.

 > **Try this number (58) with yourself and see if it is happy or not so you can understand the procedure very-well.**

 **Pseudocode:**

-From above we can see we need loop to keep going and sum the number digits every-time when we going to stop when we find a number that we already saw before, even if it is **1** if we try it again like in the above example:
+From above we can see we need a loop to keep going and sum the number digits every-time when we going to stop when we find a number that we already saw before, even if it is **1** if we try it again like in the above example:
  > number = 1 = 1<sup>2</sup> = 1

  Which we already saw before so we stop looping and return our answer.